Image Menu

 The Auto-Align Layers function lets you align two or more very similar photos in order to combine them to one image.
 This is quite useful if you want to combine multiple shots of the same subject, e.g. a group of people, photos taken with different exposure or depth of field or if you want to create a panorama image from multiple shots.

 Firstly, you need to place each photo on a different layer.
+Best use Open As Layers or Place Documents As Layers for this task.
 Then you select all layers in the Layers panel and run the Auto-Align Layers command.
 After the layers were aligned, you can use layer masks to only add the best parts of each layer to the final image.

 In the Auto-Align Layers dialog you can choose between different options for changing the projection of the images.
 The Auto option tries to find the best option for the corresponding image layers.
 It chooses between Perspective or Cylindrical projection.
 When creating a panorama it may choose the Perspective method, which is not always the best choice, so we recommend activating the Cylindrical option.
 For stacked images it is best to keep the Auto option.